T4iFooN/0.91-inch-OLED-I2C-Screen/README.md

 Our device was recognised with the address "0x3c".
 This is the standard address for this type of device.

+#### Troubleshooting
+If you connected the screen correctly but don't get any output on `i2cdetect -y 1` the baudrate of the I2C is propably wrong.
+To correct this you must edit the boot config file:
+`sudo nano /boot/config.txt`
+Here you must add `dtparam=i2c1_baudrate=50000`, save the file with *Ctrl+O* and exit it with *Ctrl+X*.
+Afterwards you need to reboot you Pi `sudo reboot now`.

 ### Python library <a name="pythonlib"></a>
 For the display of shapes, text and images we will use a Python library.
 On the current Raspberry Pi OS, Python3, pip3 and git are already preinstalled, but if this is not the case, you can install the whole thing with the